StevenGeysen/StevenGeysen/README.md

 It is a forever-project that I pick up whenever I have the time.

-## Modelling Alzheimer's disease
+## Research assistant
 As of October 2022 I am assisting [dr. Xenia Kobeleva](https://xenia-kobeleva.com/) in her research about Alzheimer's disease.
-I created a fMRI preprocessing [pipeline](https://indico.hiskp.uni-bonn.de/event/109/contributions/1068/) for the team.
+I created a fMRI preprocessing [pipeline](https://indico.hiskp.uni-bonn.de/event/109/contributions/1068/) for her computational neurology team.
 Currently, I am working on a study about cognitive reserve.

 ## IT consultant
 By accident, I am an IT consultant.
 You can ask me for help, ranging from programming to data analysis.